qxiao2ub/hw7-group-Ling-YX-QY/README.md

 ## Explanation of the Code (Ling edited, Not done yet)
 *In this section of code, we will transform the API data into a python dataframe.*

-The API data comes in as a dictionary format.\
+The API data comes in as a dictionary format.
-Convert API data from dictionary format into a python dataframe and display what does the original dataframe looks like
+- Convert API data from dictionary format into a python dataframe
+- Display what does the original dataframe looks like
 ```
 Schedule = pd.DataFrame.from_dict(q_train_stops, orient='index')
 Schedule
 ```

-The original index of "Schedule" dataframe is stop id.\
+The original index of "Schedule" dataframe is stop id.
-We add stop id (the index) to be a new column of the dataframe and then rename the newly added column as "stop_id".
+- Add stop id (the index) to be a new column of the dataframe
+- Rename the newly added column as "stop_id".
 ```
 Schedule1 = Schedule.reset_index()
 Schedule2 = Schedule1.rename(columns={'index':'stop_id'})
 ```

 The last character of stop_id tells the direction of the stop (N represents North, S represents South).
-Read the last character of stop_id to identify the direction.
+- Read the last character of stop_id to identify the direction.
-Insert the new direction column to a specific postion, e.g. position 1 in this case
+- Insert the new direction column to a specific postion, e.g. position 1 in this case.
 ```
 Direction = []